cybertraining-dsc/fa20-523-319/project/project.md

 ### 6.3 Evaluate the model
 To evaluate the model, we implement a function to validate the model on the validation dataset.
 ### 6.4 Predict the pathologies
+We use our model to predict 1 of the 5 pathologies - Atelectasis, Cardiomegaly, Consolidation, Edema, and Pleural Effusion.
+Our model uses a test dataset.
 ### 6.5 Calculate the AUC-ROC score
 We have multiple labels, and we need to calculate the AUCROC-score for each class against the rest of the classifiers.